The SALSA MLPA Probemix P002 BRCA1 is an in vitro diagnostic (IVD)1

 gene are point mutations that can be detected by sequence analysis.
 Deletions and duplications of complete exons in the BRCA1

 gene are the second most common cause of defects in the BRCA1

-probemix P002 BRCA1 contains 48 MLPA probes with amplification products between 130 and 469 nt (Table 1) including 38 probes for the BRCA1
+The SALSA MLPA Probemix P002-D1 BRCA1 contains 48 MLPA probes with amplification products between 130 and 469 nucleotides (nt).
+This includes 38 probes for the BRCA1

 .
 This product is for research use only (RUO).